hidro-iri/Borinot/operation/3_laptop_bringup.md

 1. **State Machine:** controls and displays the state machines of Borinot.
 There's the Controller state machine and the Arm state machine.

-   In both cases, states and state transition commands are as follows:
+   In the controller state machine, states and state transition commands are as follows:

    ```
               enable